 As compared to my GE Reveal bulb, the OttLite is just as bright.
-At 900 lumens (the more lumens the better) OttLite 15 watt bulb produces richer colors.
+At 900 lumens (the more lumens the better) OttLite 15-watt bulb produces richer colors.
 This is quite noticeable from the inkjet print of the geishas.
 The white of the copy paper is much brighter and cleaner.
 Comparing both of the OttLite bulbs to the GE Reveal, the yellow cast is painfully obvious.
 The OttLite uses a glass that gives cleaner, truer colors.
 That’s why I’m currently using it while painting.
-I want my colors to be consistent from drafting table to computer.
+I want my colors to be consistent from the drafting table to the computer.

 As compared to my Reveal bulb, the OttLite produces a lot less heat.
-Which is great for me since I have computer equipment right next to my drafting table.
+This is great for me since I have computer equipment right next to my drafting table.
 This is also good for South Texas summers, which can be pretty awful, especially when the high humidity kicks in.

-The OttLite 15 Watt Bulb is a must for anyone doing color work of any kind.
+The OttLite 15 Watt Bulb is a must for anyone doing colorwork of any kind.
 I have no problem wholeheartedly recommending the OttLite lightbulb.
 You could still get away with using a standard incandescent lightbulb for black and white artwork, but you’ll have a lot more flexibility with the OttLite bulb.
 This is especially true if you do a lot of painting.

 And from my experience, OttLite has a tremendous one-year warranty.
 All you need is to produce a receipt.
-My original OttLite 15 watt bulb was defective, and I easily received a replacement after contacting the company.
+My original OttLite 15-watt bulb was defective, and I easily received a replacement after contacting the company.